December 17th, 2025 to January 23rd, 2026

 The Drawing Room will be closed on the following days due to

-an exhibition project at KPM
+project at KPM

 and participation at the paper positions in Berlin: